-Intruders and criminals will be less tempted to target your property.
-And with strong gate access control, they won’t be able to get in even if they try.
+Intruders and criminals will be less tempted to target your property when a gate is always secured.
+And with solid gate access control, they won’t be able to get in even if they try.

-With a gate intercom, residents and property managers can see video footage and/or hear audio of visitors at the gate, enabling them to remotely verify the identity of every guest that visits a neighborhood.
-Residents and managers can then press a button to temporarily unlock the gate for visitors.
+With a gate intercom, residents and property managers can see video footage and hear audio of visitors at the gate, enabling them to remotely verify the identity of every guest who visits a neighborhood.
+Residents and managers can then temporarily press a button to unlock the gate for visitors.

 Can I Use a Neighborhood Security App to Unify My HOA System?

 In a system with a neighborhood security app, a combination of cameras, access control, and alarm systems works with cloud technology, making security footage accessible from a phone or web browser.

-Safe and Sound experts create tailored California HOA security systems that provide powerful security and complete legal compliance.
+Safe and Sound experts create tailored California HOA security systems that provide robust security and complete legal compliance.
 We’re a local company that understands California security systems and regulations.